 For example, if you’ve had your Medicare Advantage Plan for 12 months or less and enrolled in that plan when you were first eligible for Part B, you’re in the “trial right” period.

 The trial right period means you qualify for a Medigap plan without underwriting; it’s a guaranteed issue right.
 So, if you have pre-existing health issues, this is an excellent time to switch to Medigap.

 Outside of a Special Enrollment Period and the Open Enrollment Period, it’s likely that you’ll have to apply for coverage and go through underwriting.
 An insurance agent can help you identify the company most likely to approve your application, saving you time.

 How to Find a Medicare Supplement When You Have Pre-Existing Conditions

 More than half of the population has previous health issues, so finding a Medicare policy to accommodate them is simple.
 With the help of one of our licensed Medicare agents, you can compare plans in your area over the phone.

 Call us at the number above to get the coverage you need.
-Or fill out a rate form to see compare your rates online.
+Or fill out a rate form to see and compare your rates online.